Working with actions

 Warning

-When your action sets up ongoing processes like intervals or event listeners, always return a cleanup function to avoid memory leaks.
+When you set up ongoing processes like intervals or event listeners in your actions, always return a cleanup function to avoid memory leaks.

 Use an action